 You may have more than one multiple choice task in your IELTS Reading.
 Let’s look at an example.
 You read the instructions for the first passage and see that you have to choose two answers from each question.
 You go ahead and complete the exercise, correctly choosing two options each time.

 You then move on to the second passage, and there is another multiple choice task.
-It’s very easy to skip the instructions and carry on choosing two options per question, just as you did in the first multiple choice.
+It’s very easy to skip the instructions and carry on choosing two options per question, just as you did in the first passage.
 This would be a very big mistake.
-It is highly unlikely that the second multiple choice will be the same as the first.
+It is highly unlikely that the second multiple choice task will be the same as the first.
 It is almost certain that in the second, you have to choose either three or one option per question.
 If you choose two, you will get zero marks.

 Lesson: Read the instructions for each section very carefully, even if you think you know what to do.